 Explore an exhibition of iconic Australian music

-Pay tribute to the late great Michael Gudinski by dipping into the Australian Music Vault.
+If you’re musically inclined, the Australian Music Vault is a must.
 It’s a great overview of Melbourne’s backstage sounds and stories.
-Watch rare footage and see iconic objects from hip-hop and indie music scenes and more.
+Watch rare footage and see iconic objects like Kylie Minogue’s stage outfits and notebooks belonging to Nick Cave.
 The free exhibition is permanently on show at Arts Centre Melbourne.

 Take a crash course in cinema